touchportyl/sit-timetable-to-google-calendar/README.md

 Manually extract the timetable as HTML from the IN4SIT webpage and parse it into a csv.
 The file generated should be a .csv which can be imported into Google Calendar.

+# Important Note!
+There are constant updates and changes to the timetable.
+Import the csv file into a NEW CALENDAR.
+Updating it is as simple as deleting the old calendar and re-importing the updated csv.

 # How to use
 0. Install python lmao
 1. Download convert.py and create a 'source.txt' file in the same directory